annacasavant/118_Bus_System/How-To.md

 ```

 ### Build the buses - parsing data from `bus_params`
-The first building block are the buses in the system.
+The first building blocks are the buses in the system.
 We can define variables describing the buses using columns found in the `bus_params.csv` file.
 In this example we are defining the minimum voltage, maximum voltage and base voltage.
 ```@repl system
 min_voltage_col_name = "Voltage-Min (pu)"
 max_voltage_col_name = "Voltage-Max (pu)"